Friday, February 27, 2015

 Director, Matthew Vaughn (Stardust, Kick-Ass, X-Men: First Class) strikes back with a film adaptation of Kingsman: The Secret Service, based on the Marvel Icon comic book series by Kick-Ass writer, Mark Miller and Watchmen co-writer, Dave Gibbons.
 Apparently Vaughn made the decision to direct this after he dropped out of directing 2014’s X-Men: Days of Future Past, and thankfully, despite the fact I enjoyed Vaughn’s direction for X-Men: First Class, Kingsman is a smart, stylish, and edgy spy comedy and it’s his second film adaptation of a Mark Miller comic book, the first being Kick-Ass back in 2010.

-The film plays like a combination of James Bond, Pulp Fiction, and The Avengers (Not the Marvel comic book movie, the British spy TV show that was adapted into a cinematic mess in 1998), while still throwing in some original concepts and spy gadgets that we haven’t seen before.
+The film plays like a combination of James Bond, a hyper-violent action movie, and The Avengers (Not the Marvel comic book movie, the British spy TV show that was adapted into a cinematic mess in 1998), while still throwing in some original concepts and spy gadgets that we haven’t seen before.
 It’s no Bourne Ultimatum, but it’s certainly exciting and fun enough to come out of the theater satisfied.

 The film is about a young man named Gary “Eggsy” Unwin (Taron Egerton-Inspector Lewis, The Smoke) who is a troublemaking teenager who loves stealing cars and causing trouble.
 He is shortly caught by the police and taken to jail, where he eventually meets a mysterious man known as Harry “Galahad” Hart (Colin Firth-The King’s Speech, Nanny McPhee, Tinker Tailor Soldier Spy) who works for a secret organization known as the Kingsman.